zm99by/Branching_Strategies/README.md

 But inside in the dark
 I'm aching to be free

+4. Show must go on!
+Show must go on!
+Yeah!
+Inside my heart is breaking
+My make-up may be flaking
+But my smile still stays on.

+My soul is painted like
+the wings of butterflies.
+Fairytales of yesterday
+will grow but never die.
+I can fly my friends!

 5. Show must go on!
 Show must go on!
 I'll face it with a grin.